bryanbibat/html5shootemupinanafternoon/manuscript/appendix.md

 1. Sign-up for Cloud9 by filling out the form at [https://c9.io/web/sign-up/free](https://c9.io/web/sign-up/free).

 2. At the dashboard, click "Create a new workspace".
-Fill out the details and the Git URL ([https://github.com/bryanbibat/html5shmup-template.git](https://github.com/bryanbibat/html5shmup-template.git)), choose the "Node.js" template, and click the "Create Box" button.
+Fill out the details and the Git URL, choose the "Node.js" template, and click the "Create Box" button.
 Leave the Github repository blank.

     ![](images/cloud9_create.png)